mismayil/creative-preference-optimization/README.md

 ```

 ## Reproducibility
-`reproducibility-scripts` directory contains scripts to reproduce the SFT, DPO training and evaluation.
+`experiments` directory contains scripts to reproduce the SFT, DPO training and evaluation.

 ## Citation
 ```